Upstairs, Downstairs

 Season Four

-The fourth season of Upstairs, Downstairs deals with the years of The Great War, 1914-18, and is usually singled out as the strongest of the five series.
+The fourth season of Upstairs, Downstairs deals with the years of the Great War, 1914-18, and is usually singled out as the strongest of the five series.
 This series is more "soap" oriented than previously and ideally requires viewers to have seen the previous episodes in the season.

 The budget did not stretch to anything as elaborate as battle scenes, so the various war jobs held by the members of the household are used to relate the experiences of the conflict.
 Location work is scarce but is very well mounted, such as the scenes of a hospital train arriving at Charing Cross in Women shall not Weep.
 We also get to see the field hospital in France where Georgina is working as a nurse - this is the furthest that the series ever got from 165 Eaton Place.

 The acting is, as ever, top rank and it is impossible to single out any performance, regular or guest, that is substandard.
-Particular set pieces which remain in the mind: Hudson's dramatic reading to the other servants of an article from the newspaper about the sinking of the Lusitania (The Beastly Hun); James' angst-ridden outpouring to Hazel about the loss of life during the war (The Glorious Dead); Mrs Bridges relating to the bereaved Rose a doomed tale of romance from her youth (The Glorious Dead); Edward being revisited by his front line experiences during noisy celebrations at New Year (Another Year); and the unexpected and cool revelation by Richard Bellamy to Rose of Hazel's death from flu (Peace out of Pain).
+Particular set pieces which remain in the mind: Hudson's dramatic reading to the other servants of an article from the newspaper about the sinking of the Lusitania (The Beastly Hun); James' angst-ridden outpouring to Hazel about the loss of life during the war (The Glorious Dead); Mrs Bridges relating to the bereaved Rose a doomed tale of romance from her own youth (The Glorious Dead); Edward being revisited by his front-line experiences during noisy celebrations at new year (Another Year); and the unexpected and cool revelation by Richard Bellamy to Rose of Hazel's death from flu (Peace out of Pain).
 Just when the series is in danger of becoming too downbeat, we get a lighter episode, The Hero's Farewell, which sees Lady Prudence putting on a series of charity tableaux at 165 (with Ruby starring in "The Rape of Belgium"!)

-As in the previous year, at the Emmys Angela Baddeley was again nominated for Outstanding Continuing Performance by a Supporting Actress.
+As in the previous year, at the Emmys, Angela Baddeley was again nominated for Outstanding Continuing Performance by a Supporting Actress.
 Also nominated was Jean Marsh for Outstanding Lead Actress in a Limited Series.
 The season won in the category for Outstanding Limited Series.

 For a legend/key to the episode guide click here.

 Factfiles have been added for each episode.
 These detail character backgrounds, continuity points, and bloopers.
 Click on the icon on the left of each episode's entry.
+These include the original TV Times listing in each case (with thanks to Michael Baxter and Chris Herbert for helping to fill some gaps).

-In addition to the listed writer/s, it should be assumed that the script-editor, Alfred Shaughnessy, also had story input into each episode to a greater or lesser extent.
+In addition to the listed writer/s, it should be assumed that the script editor, Alfred Shaughnessy, also had story input into each episode to a greater or lesser extent.
 Shaughnessy's own scripts were edited by John Hawkesworth, the producer.
-All episodes (except A Suitable Marriage) were story-lined by Shaughnessy.
+All episodes (except A Suitable Marriage) were storylined by Shaughnessy.

-The cast lists credit extras and walk-ons where the information is available, but these details should not be considered exhaustive.
+Names in square brackets are uncredited on the episode's on-screen titles.
+Extras and walk-ons are credited where the information is available, but these details should not be considered exhaustive.
 Spellings of names in these cases is sometimes uncertain!

-All timings are from the UK DVDs of the show as released by Network - these will vary slightly on other releases of the show (e.g. US DVDs).
+All timings are from the UK DVDs of the show as released by Network – these will vary slightly on other releases of the show (e.g. US DVDs).
 Timings are given as mm'ss".
-All the Factfiile notes are drawn from what was actually shown on the screen - additional or contradictory material from the novelisations (etc) is not included.
+All the Factfiile notes are drawn from what was actually shown on the screen – additional or contradictory material from the novelisations (etc.) is not included.
 To print a Factfile, press CTRL-P.

 TV Times carried dates for some of the episodes in this season - most of these were demonstrably wrong!
 Please see the Factfiles for, I hope, correct dating.